MrAmericanMike/wind-compass/README.md

 # WindCompass

-Wind direction from degree to compass point
+Wind coming from direction from degree to compass point

 ## Description:

-Convert wind directions (in degrees) to compass points with short/long formats and internationalization for localized names.
+Convert wind coming from direction (in degrees) to compass points with short/long formats and internationalization for localized names.
+Example: 0 degrees is North, 90 degrees is East, 180 degrees is South, and 270 degrees is West.

 ---